-- request additional evidence from jurisdictions (e.g. data, information, agreements) to clarify information in the assessment process - consult further with jurisdictions where required - seek expert input/advice.
+- request additional evidence from jurisdictions (for example, data, information, agreements) to clarify information in the assessment process - · consult further with jurisdictions where required - seek expert input or advice.

 To support the timeliness of the investigation, additional information will generally be requested within 14 days after receiving the written request.